-Hartford Street is pleased to announce and invite you to a morning with two Nuns who are compassionate trailblazers in the rebuilding of a lineage of ordained bhikkhunis; stemming originally from the Thai Forest Theravada school of Buddhism .
-The Nuns of Aloka Vihara are very well respected and frequently booked speakers/Dharma (Dhamma) teachers.
+Hartford Street is pleased to announce and invite you to a morning with a compassionate trailblazer in the rebuilding of a lineage of ordained bhikkhunis, Ayya Santacitta.
+Stemming originally from the Thai Forest Theravada tradition of Buddhism; the Nuns of Aloka Vihara are very well respected and frequently booked speakers/Dharma (Dhamma) teachers.
 They reside currently in a Vihara near Ocean Beach in San Francisco practicing with a vibrant and dedicated Sangha and are working on the intention to found a training monastery for bhikkhunis in a rural setting on the West Coast.

-Please join us for this wonderful event and feel free to read more about the Sisters on their website.
-Beacuse the Nuns as part of their precepts must eat their final main meal of the day by noon and the HSZC Sangha Council follows at 12:30PM, please bring your lunch and join us for lunch at Hartford Street with the Nuns following the talk, during simotaneous offerings of tea and cookies.
+Please join us for this wonderful event and feel free to read more about the Sisters on their website and watch this very touching video about their work & lives!
+Because the Nuns as part of their precepts must eat their final main meal of the day by noon Some of our Sangha will formally be offering a meal dana during our simultaneous offerings of tea and cookies.

 Every Saturday we offer early morning zazen (seated meditation), a brief drop-in meditation instruction at 8:30 am.
 And again zazen at 9:25 am.
 We wrap up with a dharma talk at 10:15 am followed by tea and cookies.